AllyT-MS/south-coast-summit-sci/README.md

 ## Challenge 2 - Identity & Access Management

-### Part 1 - Privledged Identity & Conditional Access
+### Part 1 - Privileged Identity & Conditional Access
 **Scenario goal:** Configure conditional access policies to support different security group requirements based on business rules.
 Configure privileged identity management rules to elevate permissions only when necessary.
 Establish alerting for risky sign in behavior and enforce a password change policy for sign ins identified as Medium or High.

 ### General